Frequently Asked Questions

 What is the Pathways to Politics Program for Women?

-The Pathways to Politics Program for Women is a non-partisan initiative born out of a partnership between the Women’s Leadership Institute Australia, Trawalla Foundation and Melbourne School of Government.
+The Pathways to Politics Program for Women is a non-partisan initiative born out of a partnership between the Women’s Leadership Institute Australia, Trawalla Foundation and the University of Melbourne.
+It seeks to increase female participation in politics by equipping women with the skills and knowledge to succeed in running for elected office, and to thrive as political leaders.
+The Program is open to graduates of Victorian universities.

-The program is led by presenters from across the political spectrum including politicians (both sitting and retired), pollsters, public speaking professionals, campaign strategists, advisors, consultants and public policy experts as well as leading figures in Australian political and public life.
+Now in its sixth year, the Program places an emphasis on skills training, good governance, leadership and fostering strong bonds between participants.
+It features guest presenters from across the political spectrum including politicians from all levels of government (both sitting and retired), public speaking professionals, campaign strategists, advisors, public policy experts, and leading figures in Australian political and public life.

 Am I eligible to apply for this Program?

-- an undergraduate and/or honours, masters or doctoral degree at the University of Melbourne.
+- Hold an undergraduate and/or an honours, masters or doctoral degree* from a Victorian university;

 How many participants will there be?